 International Affairs Major and ASLC President Earns Rangel Fellowship

-Following a highly competitive nationwide process, Mikah Bertlemann BA ’21 became one of 45 students––and the first from Lewis & Clark––to be awarded a Charles B. Rangel Fellowship, named for the long-serving New York congressman who represented Harlem for half a century.
+Following a highly competitive nationwide process, Mikah Bertlemann BA ’21 became one of 45 students to be awarded a Charles B. Rangel Fellowship, named for the long-serving New York congressman who represented Harlem for half a century.